fommil/fpmortals/manuscript/complete.md

 A>
 A> which means that the `acc` is not evaluated unless it is needed.
 A>
-A> It is worth baring in mind that not all operations are stack safe in A> `foldRight`.
+A> It is worth bearing in mind that not all operations are stack safe in A> `foldRight`.
 If we were to require evaluation of all elements, we can A> also get a `StackOverflowError` with Scalaz's `EphemeralStream` A>